Forgotten Italians: Julian-Dalmatian Writers and Artists in Canada

 Joseph J. Pivato, Professor, Centre for Humanities, Athabasca University

-Author InformationKonrad Eisenbichler is is a professor in the Department of Italian Studies at the University of Toronto.
+Author InformationKonrad Eisenbichler is a professor in the Department of Italian Studies at the University of Toronto.

 Table of contents